 So together, the two of them were pulling in $166,000 a month for a job that neither one was qualified for.

-And the problem is, Greg, I mean, you can certainly talk about this with greater authority than I can, but you know, law enforcement looks at patterns of behavior.
+And the problem is, Greg, I mean, you can certainly talk about this with greater authority than I can, but, you know, law enforcement looks at patterns of behavior.

-And if it was just Ukraine, we might say, okay, this is kind of you know strange.
+And if it was just Ukraine, we might say, okay, this is kind of, you know, strange.

 Maybe it's a bizarre coincidence.

-And my point in asking for Hunter Biden to testify for the Senate is he needs to be put under oath and explain how is it a guy who was a lobbyist for the online gambling industry in 2008, suddenly in 2009 when his father's elected vice president becomes this international finance man of mystery who's cutting deals around the world that he never had before,
+And my point in asking for Hunter Biden to testify for the Senate is he needs to be put under oath and explain how is it a guy who was a lobbyist for the online gambling industry in 2008, suddenly in 2009, when his father's elected vice president becomes this international finance man of mystery who's cutting deals around the world that he never had before, deals that involve skills he doesn't have,

-deals that involve skills he doesn't have, working in countries that he's often never even been to before.
+working in countries that he's often never even been to before.

 Yeah, that's exactly right.

-And then there's, you know, you have Kazakhstan, for example, you have Romania, and then you have uh this entity.
+And then there's, you know, you have Kazakhstan, for example, you have Romania, and then you have this entity.

-But they also set up this other entity um called Burnham Asset Management, where Hunter Biden was vice chairman.
+But they also set up this other entity called Burnham Asset Management, where Hunter Biden was vice chairman.

 And what's interesting about Burnham Asset Management is, again, Devin Archer, Hunter Biden's longtime business partner, went on a criminal trial in 2016 in an unrelated case.